akshitagupta15june/Face-X/Face-Recognition/Android_face_recognition_with_deep_learning/README.md

 # Android Face Recognition with Deep Learning - Library
-## Acknowledgements
-This library was developed by Michael Sladoje and Mike Schälchli during a bachelor thesis at the Zurich University of Applied Sciences.

-Acknowledgements go to the thesis supervisors Dr. Martin Loeser, Dr. Oliver Dürr, Diego Browarnik and all the contributors of our code sources.

 Code has been derived from the following sources:
 - OpenCV - https://github.com/opencv/opencv